orlandocloss/YOLOV4-Inference-Code-With-Masking/README.md

-# Simple Inference Scripts for YOLO with OpenCV
+# Simple Inference Scripts for YOLO with OpenCV (With Mask Output Option)

 I forked a YOLOv4 inference script for both video and image files, easy to use and not complicated.